 Scandi culture is this amazing mix of joy and curiosity

-My trip was all about these interesting contrasts, including remote landscapes and buzzing cities.
+My trip to Scandinavia was all about these interesting contrasts, including remote landscapes and buzzing cities.
 Scandinavia is also such a trend-setting region, they’re known for being the happiest people in the world and I can really see why.
 They manage to commit to their culture, prioritising friendships, balancing their time with family and friends and exploring on their own.

 View this post on Instagram